Don Giovanni meets austere Italy at La Scala opening

 In this production, it is Don Giovanni who prevails.
 Turning the opera on its head, the final scene ends with the serial seducer alone on the stage while his accusers and enemies descend to hell.

-The cast featured Mozart specialist Peter Mattei as Don Giovanni, Bryn Terfel as Leporello, Barbara Frittoli as Donna Elvira and Anna Netrebko as Donna Anna.
+The caste featured Mozart specialist Peter Mattei as Don Giovanni, Bryn Terfel as Leporello, Barbara Frittoli as Donna Elvira and Anna Netrebko as Donna Anna.

 "Don Giovanni is a whirlwind of energy," Canadian-born Carsen said of his first production of the opera for La Scala.
 "He goes on as if he were never going to die," he said.

-Carsen plays with opposites, mixing tragedy and comedy, truth and falsehood, making use of effects such as giant mirrors that reflect the theatre to itself.
+Carsen plays with opposites, mixing tragedy and comedy, truth and falsehood, making use of effects such as giant mirrors that reflect the theater to itself.

 "This is a post-modern opera, where truth is disguised.
 You never know who Don Giovanni is," the director said.